DeepDocsAI/Deep-docs/README.md

 3. **Create a PR**
-Make a code change and open a PR.
-DeepDocs will update the relevant files in a commit and add it to same PR.
-If docs are in a separate repo, a PR will be opened there.
+Make a code change and open a pull request.
+DeepDocs will update the relevant docs in a new commit and add it to the same PR.
+If your docs are in a separate repo, it will open a PR there instead.

 ## Credit usage
 <!-- -->